An Excerpt: Apistli

 “Why are you surprised?” asked Huin.
 “You've made the request.
 You came to our temple.
 You prepared yourself for this.”

-“But this is a surprise.
-The fact that you'd known that I would make my way here, to beg for Másatl's life.
-You've known for at least as long as it takes to raise a tree.”
+“But still,” he continued, “this is new.
+The fact that you'd already known that I’d show up here, begging for Másatl's life.
+You've been waiting for me.
+For at least as long as it takes to raise a tree.”

 Huin raised her head slightly as she replied.
 “It sounds to me, Apistli, as though the question ‘Why me’ might not be the right one.”